taebinkim7/vessel-network/README.md

 ## Setup
 First, create a venv, e.g., `conda create -n vessel-network python=3.7.2`.
-Then activate the venv and install required packages using
+Then activate the venv and install the required packages using
 ```
 conda activate vessel-network
 pip install -r requirements.txt